 FLORIDA BAR POLL SHOWS SUPPORT FOR APPELLATE JUDGES IN MERIT RETENTION ELECTIONS

-A poll of Florida Bar members regarding the merit retention of three state Supreme Court justices and 28 appellate court judges indicates overwhelming support for all to be retained, with recommendations for retention ranging from 79 percent to 92 percent.
+A poll of Florida Bar members regarding the merit retention election of one state Supreme Court justice and 17 appellate court judges indicates support for all to be retained.
+Results showed recommendations for retention ranging from 92 percent to 66 percent approval.
 The confidential poll seeks to find whether attorneys who know the most about these jurists believe they should continue in their jobs.
 The retention election is on the ballot in the Nov.
-8 general election.
+6 general election.

-On its webpage “The Vote’s in Your Court” (http://www.floridabar.org/thevotesinyourcourt) the Bar offers its “Guide for Florida Voters,” bios of the justices and judges facing a merit retention vote, videos and links to more information.
+On “The Vote’s in Your Court” (http://www.floridabar.org/thevotesinyourcourt) web page, the Bar offers detailed results of this poll and past polls, its “Guide for Florida Voters,” bios of the jurists facing a merit retention vote, and links to more information.

 This year’s poll results

-For this year’s merit retention poll, a ballot mailed in August to all lawyers residing and practicing in Florida asked whether the incumbent appeals court justices and judges should be retained.
-Lawyers taking part in the poll were asked to consider eight attributes in making their decisions: quality and clarity of judicial opinions; knowledge of the law; integrity; judicial temperament; impartiality; freedom from bias/prejudice; demeanor; and courtesy.
-The Bar sent out 74,859 ballots to in-state members in good standing, and 5,967 lawyers participated.
-Only responses by lawyers indicating considerable or limited knowledge of the justices or judges were included in the poll results.
+A ballot mailed in August to all lawyers residing and practicing in Florida asked whether the incumbent appeals court jurists should be retained.
+Lawyers taking part in the poll were asked to consider eight attributes: quality and clarity of judicial opinions; knowledge of the law; integrity; judicial temperament; impartiality; freedom from bias/prejudice; demeanor; and courtesy.
+The Bar sent out 76,529 ballots to in-state members in good standing, and 5,239 lawyers participated.
+Only responses by lawyers saying they had considerable or limited knowledge of the judges were included in the poll results.